 What Is Dental Bonding?

-First, your neighboring teeth are protected with a thin film of plastic called a dental matrix.
-This matrix is slipped between your teeth and shields the adjacent tooth from any stray preparation gel or composite resin.
-Next, the dentist will carefully clean and dry your tooth and apply a mildly acidic gel for a few seconds to give the bonding a rough surface on which to adhere.
+To begin, we take steps to protect your neighboring teeth by placing a thin plastic film called a dental matrix between them.
+This shield ensures that adjacent teeth are safeguarded from any stray preparation gel or composite resin.
+Next, your dentist will gently clean and dry the targeted tooth, followed by the application of a mildly acidic gel for a few seconds.
+This step provides the bonding material with a rough surface for better adherence.

 Cost Of A Dental Bonding In St. Paul

 Determining the cost of dental bonding can vary widely depending on several factors.
 To provide you with an accurate estimate, we need to learn more about your specific needs and assess your teeth during an examination.
 However, here’s a rough idea of what to expect:

 Cost Range: Dental bonding is a versatile treatment used for a wide range of purposes, making it challenging to provide a precise estimate without proper evaluation.
 Typically, the cost falls in the range of approximately $300 to $600 or more per tooth without insurance.

 Insurance Coverage: Many insurance companies cover dental bonding, particularly when it’s required to restore a broken or damaged tooth.
 With insurance, your out-of-pocket expenses can be around $60 to $120 or more, depending on your plan.